keito93/self-regulating-annealing-in-htdms/README.md

 ## Usage

-The basic workflow consists of five steps:
+The basic diffusion-model workflow consists of five steps:

 1. Generate the dataset.
 2. Train the denoisers.
 3. Generate samples.
 4. Create Q-Q plots.
 5. Compute quantitative metrics.

+The numerical demonstration of the self-regulating annealing mechanism can be run separately.

 ### 1. Generate data